 - Chromatin Remodeling and Gene expression

-- Relationship between 3D chromatin structure and gene expression
+- Enhancers and 3D chromatin structure

-- Metastasis epigenetics: Epigenetic changes during epithelial to mesenchymal transition and its reversion.
+- Metastasis epigenetics: Epigenetic changes during epithelial to mesenchymal transition and its reversion

-Relationship between 3D chromatin structure and gene expression
+3D chromatin structure and co-expression domains (CODs)

 We also study the relationship between 3D chromatin contacts and gene expression through computational methods.
 The study of co-transcriptional networks (Figure 2A) evidenced that coexpressed genes tend to be grouped in the genome.
 We call these group of collinear genes co-expression domains (CODs).
 Analysis of the relationship between CODs and chromatin 3D organization using Hi-C contact data, demonstrated that genes inside CODs present similar patterns of chromatin contacts (Figure 2B) (Soler-Oliva et al., 2017).